Academic staff

 -

-Dr Antoine Burgard - Pathway Lead for MA Humanitarian & Conflict Response, and Lecturer in Contemporary History of Humanitarian and Disaster
+Dr Antoine Burgard - Pathway Lead for MA Humanitarian & Conflict Response and Lecturer in Contemporary History of Humanitarianism and Disaster

 View research profile